This essay first appeared on Stonekettle Station on July 20, 2009, the 40th Anniversary of the Apollo moon landing. Nothing has changed since.

 Houston, Tranquility Base here…the Eagle has landed.

-Forty years ago today, the entire world listened as Neil Armstrong spoke those words from the surface of the Moon.
+Forty-five years ago today, the entire world listened as Neil Armstrong spoke those words from the surface of the Moon.

 Eagle, that fragile tinker-toy of a spaceship, had just set down on the dusty regolith of the Mare Tranquillitatis and it wasn’t just Mission Control who had been holding their collective breath, but the entire population of planet Earth – with those words, we all started breathing again.